 Application - Summer Quarter

 Summer applicants will be applying to start major coursework fall quarter with a plan to complete the degree within 6 or 7 quarters.
-The application due date will be announced during Spring Quarter.
 In addition to academic performance as described above, acceptance will also be based on an essay (500 words or less) explaining why you want a degree in Manufacturing Engineering.
 Only complete and on-time applications will be considered.
 Applicants will be notified of decisions by email.